Bryce B. DuBois, Ph.D.

 Co-Organizer, 10-13th Annual Nature, Ecology & Society Colloquium.
 CUNY Graduate Center, Environmental Psychology, New York, March 2011-2014

 Student Member, Events Committee, Environmental Psychology Program, CUNY, 2010-present

 Student Member, Program Restructuring Committee, Environmental Psychology Program, CUNY, 2010-present

-When not doing fieldwork, teaching, or writing I enjoy surfing, skiing, climbing, fly-fishing with my father, playing pickup soccer, trail running, and riding my bike and learning how to build bikes from my nephew Richard.
+When not doing fieldwork, teaching, or writing I enjoy surfing, skiing, climbing, fly-fishing with my father, playing pickup soccer, trail running, riding my bike and learning how to build bikes from my nephew Richard.
+I am a volunteer soccer coach and tutor with Project Goal and member of the Seekonk River Revitalization Alliance.
 I also enjoy learning how to make tamales and other family recipes from my wife and mother in-law, and learning new baking recipes from my mom.
 And I am constantly trying to improve my conversational Spanish.